-We will be offering free workshops, girls clubs, and programs to schools, community groups, and organizations in Halifax and surrounding areas.
+We will be offering free workshops, girls clubs, and programs to schools, community groups, and organizations in Kjipuktuk/Halifax and surrounding areas.

 Contact us to join, volunteer, book a program, or donate!

 Hello everyone!
 I’m a third-year Microbiology and Immunology undergraduate student at Dalhousie University.
 As a new member of Indigo Girls, I feel incredibly excited to be a part of an organization that values empowering self-identifying women and feminism as a whole as much as I do.
 Growing up in the Halifax area, I had strong, inspiring female role models, and I look forward to meeting many more as we expand our branch.
 I aim to give this back to the community, hoping to inspire and provide mentorship to young girls and women through Indigo GIrls.
 I can’t wait to be a part of the positive impact this organization will bring and look forward to what the future holds!

 My name is Haley Glazebrook and I am so excited and grateful to have the opportunity to bring Indigo Girls to the East Coast with my co-branch leader Emily!
 I am a fourth-year Microbiology & Immunology student and member of the Dalhousie Varsity Women’s Soccer Team.
 Growing up in Halifax, involvement in my community has always been super important to me!
 I hope to provide young girls with a sense of community and a safe, non-judgemental, inclusive, supportive environment and I can’t think of a better way to do this than with Indigo Girls!

 Marketing and Communications Leader